Your expert guide to exploring San Sebastián with kids

 Eureka!
 Zientzia Museoa (Science Museum) – with hands on experiments, a planetarium, 3D simulator fun and a miniature city to explore, everyone will have a brilliant day here.
 Located in the Miramon Technology Park.

-Parks & Playgrounds in San Sebastian
+Parks & playgrounds in San Sebastián

 playground surrounded by buildings